One-Touch Soccer logo

 iv.
 Dissent

-a) A Penalty Kick is awarded for a Foul committed within the Penalty Area for which the offending player receives a Time Penalty.
+a) A Penalty Kick is awarded for a Foul committed within the Penalty Area for which the offending player receives a Time Penalty (i.e., a Card is shown).

-b) A Shootout is awarded as the penalty for Denying an Obvious Goal Scoring Opportunity (standard FIFA-rules apply for criteria to determine DOGSO).
+b) A Shootout is awarded as the penalty for Denying an Obvious Goal Scoring Opportunity (current IFAB interpretations apply for criteria to determine DOGSO) that occurs outside the Penalty Area.

 a) Blue Card Offenses: